qelectrotech/qelectrotech-doc/source/users/folio/properties/folio_title_block.rst

 Title block selection area
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The title block selection area is used to defne the `folio title block`_.
+The title block selection area is used to define the `folio title block`_.
 The actions that can be
 managed from this section are:

 1. Select the `folio title block`_ from the `project title block collection`_.